fenago/linux-administration/md/Lab_17.md

 You Need a Cron Job

-In this chapter, you will learn how to automate boring tasks in Linux by using cron jobs, which is one of the most useful and powerful utilities in Linux.
+In this lab, you will learn how to automate boring tasks in Linux by using cron jobs, which is one of the most useful and powerful utilities in Linux.
 Thanks to cron jobs, Linux system administrators can rest on the weekend and enjoy their vacation with their beloved ones.
 Cron jobs